assanges/data-design/book/how-to-use-this-book.md

 <h2>進階章節</h2>

-<p>此書This book does contain some chapters that go a bit above and beyond just the basics that we think you should know.
+<p>此書含有超出常人應該理解的章節This book does contain some chapters that go a bit above and beyond just the basics that we think you should know.
 We do denote these chapters with a warning at the beginning of the chapter so that you know to expect a more in-depth look at the topic.
 Reading these chapters (although we recommend it!) is not necessary for an adequate understanding of the broader topic being discussed; however, there are times when we feel that it&rsquo;s useful to provide you with easy access to the information and that you could benefit from a more thorough understanding of the topic.</p>

 <h2>Examples: The Good, the Bad, and the Ugly</h2>